thehookup/Holiday_LEDs_2.0/README.md

 # Holiday_LEDs_2.0

+## I'm leaving this repository up for reference purposes, but I highly recommend using WLED instead for your holiday lights: https://github.com/Aircoookie/WLED
-## Currently not working with ESP8266 Core 2.5.2, working on it.
+### Currently not working with ESP8266 Core 2.5.2, working on it.
 For now please use 2.4.2.

 This repository is to accompany my Holiday LED 2.0 youtube video: